THE SUN AND YOUR HEALTH

-This article discusses vitamin D, sunbathing, suntan lotions, sunburn, sunglasses, tanning beds, and the sun as a nutrient.
+This article discusses sun as a nutrient, vitamin D, sunbathing, suntan lotions, sunburn, sunglasses, tanning beds, and other topics such as sungazing.

-The most important point of this article is that the sun today cannot be counted upon to provide enough vitamin D for anyone, no matter where you live and no matter how much time you spend in the sun.
+The most important point of this section is that the sun today cannot be counted upon to provide enough vitamin D for anyone, no matter where you live.
 As a result, everyone over age 5 or so needs EITHER:

 1. A vitamin D supplement (about 5000 iu daily for adults and less for children) OR